Pettor/app-pixi-image-editor/README.md

 1. Clone the repository to your local machine.
 1. Enable `corepack` by running `corepack enable`.
 1. Install the dependencies by running `pnpm i` in the project directory.
-1. Start the development server by running `pnpm dev`.
+1. Start Storybook by running `pnpm storybook`.

 ## Contributing